demisto/content/Packs/MicrosoftDefenderAdvancedThreatProtection/Playbooks/playbook-MDE_SIEM_ingestion_-_Get_Incident_Data_README.md

-The playbook handles when the incident ingestion was done from the SIEM.
-The user provides which incident fields contain the alert ID.
-In addition, it also allows changing the severity according to a user-defined scale to override the default assigned severity.
+This playbook handles incident ingestion from a SIEM.
+The user provides the incident fields containing the alert ID.
+This playbook also enables changing the severity according to a user-defined scale to override the default assigned severity.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.